boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 * Customer Site Orchestration domain: the Orchestration of TN elements of the Customer Sites relies upon a variety of  controllers (e.g., Fabric Manager, Element Management System, or VIM).
 The realization of this section does not involve the Transport Network Orchestration.

 A TN Slice relies upon resources that can involve both the provider and customer TN domains.
-More details are provided in the next section.
+More details are provided in {{sec-tn-nsi}}.

 ~~~~
 {::include ./drawings/tn-orchestration.txt}
 ~~~~
 {: #figure-orch title="End-to-end 5G Slice Orchestration with TN" artwork-align="center"}

-### Transport Network Sections and Network Slice Instantiation
+### Transport Network Sections and Network Slice Instantiation {#sec-tn-nsi}

 Based on the reference design, the connectivity between NFs can be decomposed into three main types of sections. {{fig-end-to-end}} depicts the different sections: